imhilla/groupify/README.md

 ## Features

-In this capstone project, the following actions are done;
+In this capstone project, the following actions were done;

 ### Functionalities added

 This project was built from scratch and here's the MVP of this version
 - The user logs in to the app with their username and password.
 - The user is presented with a profile page that includes links to:
-    - "Users profle with username, name, and image".
+   - "Users profile with username, name, and image".
    - "Feed".
    - "External articles without group".
    - "All my transactions".
    - "All groups in the application".
- - When user opens "Users profle with username, name, and image" page:
+- When user opens "Users profile with username, name, and image" page:
    - Total articles count is shown at the top.
    - All current user's articles are shown.
    - An action button create article is shown.
 - When user opens "Feed link":
    - Total articles count is shown at the top.
    - All articles are shown.
    - An action button create article is shown.
 - When user opens "Externals"
    - Articles without groups are shown, sorted by the most recent.
 - When user opens "All groups" page:
    - A list of all groups is displayed
    - Each group displays its icon, name and creation date.
    - An action button "Create new" is displayed.
 - When user opens "Create new group" page:
    - A form with all necessary fields is displayed.

-More functionalities are added such as ability to like and comment at articles.
+More functionalities are added such as the ability to like and comment at articles.

 ### Tests